 Equipment and Software

-1.5 and 3 tesla scanners produce high-quality DTI and resting stat fMRI.
+1.5 and 3 tesla scanners produce high-quality DTI and resting state fMRI.
 Our high-performance neuroimaging research lab includes advanced hardware and post-processing software for connectome analysis.

 The neuroimaging research mission is to improve the ability to diagnose pediatric neurologic diseases and to advance our understanding of how diseases affect the brain.
 We also hope to use neuroimaging to track measurable indicators that predict neurodevelopment, cognition and behavior in children.